Edward Donovan: Biography

-His reputation was established by the 16 volume work The natural history of British insects between 1792 and 1813.
+His reputation was established by the 16 volume work The natural history of British insects published from 1792 to 1813.
 Each contained high quality plates illustrating the life-cycles of the insects, which he often drew from life.
 It was initially intended to consist of 10 volumes, but he later added a further six.
+A surviving, heavily annotated complete first edition, proof set comprises 840 individual species illustrated within 636 hand coloured large octavo copper plate engravings.
+Normal copies comprise 576 plates.
 Earlier volumes were written in English but the later ones were partly in Latin as Donovan became more knowledgeable and perhaps to appeal to a more specialist, but international, readership.
 It was referenced by several later authors.

 He was a well-connected and respected member of the gentleman naturalist community.
 Evidence includes that his successful nomination for election as a Fellow of the Linnean Society in 1799 was supported by six members (Alexander Macleay, James Sowerby, William Lewis, Thomas Marsham, George Milne and Frederick Kanmacher), rather than the more usual three.

 Apart from occasional excursions in England and Wales, Donovan never left London.
 His Insects of New Holland is based on specimens collected by Joseph Banks and William Bayly, an astronomer on the second and third voyages of James Cook, specimens in the collection of Dru Drury and other private collections as well as his own museum.
 It is the first publication dealing exclusively with the insects of Australia.
 In the preface Donovan writes "There is perhaps, no extent of country in the world, that can boast a more copious or diversified assemblage of interesting objects in every department of natural history than New Holland and its contiguous island".
 Most of the plates depict butterflies together with exotic plants.
 Donovan often used thick paints, burnished highlights, albumen overglazes and metallic paints.
 These covered the engravings (from his own copper plates, Donovan personally undertook all steps of the illustration process for his books, the drawing, the etching and engraving and the hand colouring, working with a team of several employees) which are not visible.
 At other times the fineness of his engraving and etching is apparent giving his illustrations the appearance of being watercolours.

 For An Epitome of the Natural History of the Insects of China he obtained specimens and information from George Macartney a British envoy to China.